shaw-kunal/notes/react-notes.md

 5##########################################################Q.
 what are the rules of hooks in react.
-and: 1.
-Hooks should only be called at the top level of you component.
+1. Hooks should only be called at the top level of you component.
 2. Hooks should only call from the react funciton not be called within loops, condition or nested function.

 ###########################################################Q.How do you manage side effects in React functional components with hooks?
 ans: The use Effect hook is used in react functional component to manage side effect.